 overly rigid.
 As with the daily schedule, it may be helpful to make a short

-list or two of goals, rules, or expectations for behavior.
+list of goals, rules, or expectations for behavior.
 Contrary to the

 myth that talking about drugs, sex, or other dangerous acts encourages teens

 to engage in those behaviors, research shows that teens with ADHD are less